 The branding process takes an extraordinary amount of time, effort, and collaboration between designer and client.
 But what about all those mysterious final files?
 Too often they’re just passed on as an afterthought with little explanation of where and when to use them.

-So when should you use which file type anyway?
+So when should you use your primary and secondary logos?
 What’s the difference between web and high resolution?
 What if you need to use your logo over a photo?
 What then?
-Well, that’s exactly what I’m hear to share today.
-So bear with me, and I’ll do my best to shed some light on all those shiny new brand assets you can’t wait to use!

 • Primary Logo – The primary logo is the MVP of your brand.
-It should be used most frequently, whenever space allows.
+This is a simplified version of the master logo, and it should be used most frequently, whenever space allows.

 • Logotype – This term may apply to your primary and/or secondary logo, or your brand may not have one at all.
 Essentially “logotype” refers to a logo where the typography is the hero all on its own.
 Disney and Google are great examples of famous logotypes.